capital-american/Capital-American-Shaman/src/pages/products/index.md

         <a href="https://cbdamericanshaman.com/msterling-leach" target="_blank" class="shop-link">Shop</a>

         </p>
+    - image: /img/cbnight.jpg
+      text: "MADE IN USA:  A new revolutionary blend of cannabinoids that focuses purely on one thing and one thing only, better sleep.
+Our proprietary blend of cannabinoids is taking a step forward by utilizing minor cannabinoids from a hemp extract to bring a new formula to the marketplace.
+When people take common sleep aids they get side effects like grogginess, unusual dreams, dry mouth, dizziness and many more.
+        With CBNight Water Soluble CBN Oil, you will not experience any side effects as you’re using nature’s cannabinoids and terpenes to softly encourage exactly what you’ve been looking for, better sleep.
+This product is the first of its kind and we’re excited to let the public buy CBN online after months of testing."
   heading: What we offer
   description: >
     Kaldi is the ultimate spot for coffee lovers who want to learn about their